For Cast Bios for our 2013 production of Macbeth, CLICK HERE

 Tim Dugan, Associate Artistic Director/Director of Education

 Has been involved with Saratoga Shakespeare Company since their second season-A Midsummer Night’s Dream (Demetrius).
-Other shows with SSC: Ford/Brooke (The Merry Wives of Windsor), Twelfth Night (Orsino), Merchant of Venice (Antonio), As You Like It (Orlando), Much Ado About Nothing (Benedick), and The Tempest (Caliban).
+Other shows with SSC: Macbeth (Macbeth), Ford/Brooke (The Merry Wives of Windsor), Twelfth Night (Orsino), Merchant of Venice (Antonio), As You Like It (Orlando), Much Ado About Nothing (Benedick), and The Tempest (Caliban).
 Other favorite credits include Doubt, Song For My Father, Tuesdays with Morrie-Oldcastle Theatre Company; And Then There Were None-NYSTI; Noises Off- C-R Productions.
-Tim has recently finished his second year of MFA actor training at Temple University playing John Proctor in The Crucible and Boo in The Marriage of Bette & Boo.
+Tim is completing his MFA in actor training at Temple University playing John Proctor in The Crucible and Boo in The Marriage of Bette & Boo.
 He has also trained at Shakespeare & Co. and American Conservatory Theatre.
 Tim taught acting and directed at the John Sayles School of Fine Arts and Union College.
-UPCOMING: Tim will be playing Tom in the Philadelphia Premiere of Bengal Tiger at the Baghdad Zoo this Fall for Temple’s Mainstage.
+Tim played Tom in the Philadelphia Premiere of Bengal Tiger at the Baghdad Zoo last Fall for Temple’s Mainstage.
 Proud member of Actors’ Equity.
-As the company opens its 14th season he is looking forward to building on founder William Finlay’s vision and broadening SSC’s educational and community outreach.
+As the company opens its 15th season he is looking forward to building on founder William Finlay’s vision and broadening SSC’s educational and community outreach.

 Kevin Miller, Technical Director

 Kevin is happy to be a part of the Saratoga Shakespeare Company once again.
-Kevin was technical director for last season’s critically acclaimed production of The Merry Wives of Windsor.
-He has been the technical director at Home Made Theater for the past three seasons, where he was the scenic designer for their recent production of Leading Ladies as well as the scenic and lighting designer for two Youth Conservatory productions.
+Kevin was technical director for the past two seasons’s critically acclaimed productions of Macbeth and The Merry Wives of Windsor.
+He has been the technical director at Home Made Theater for the past four seasons, where he was the scenic designer for their recent production of Leading Ladies as well as the scenic and lighting designer for two Youth Conservatory productions.
 A current resident of Saratoga Springs, he studied the craft of acting at SUNY New Paltz before moving to Chicago, where he made the transition from being on stage to working backstage.
 Kevin would like to thank his family for their seemingly endless love and support.